mobify/chai-custom-assertions/README.md

 ## Future Improvements

-In the future, if we decide to switch to writing our tests in the 'expect' style, I feel it's better if we implement better 'expect' methods than what we have now.
+In the future, if we decide to switch to writing our tests in the `expect` style, I feel it's better if we implement better `expect` methods than what we have now.
 I wrote some todo in the code to show a sample of what that might look like.